james-priest/james-priest.github.io/README.md

 | :--- | ---: |
 | Technology Director & Development Lead | Pasadena, California |

-Serving as technology lead and .NET expert for a digital marketing agency, I’ve had the opportunity to develop and contribute to hundreds of website solutions and digital marketing campaigns utilizing a wide variety of platforms, technologies and programming languages.
+Serving as technology lead and .NET expert for a digital marketing agency, I’ve had the opportunity to work on hundreds of website solutions ranging from small digital marketing campaigns to large-scale web application systems utilizing a wide variety of platforms, technologies and languages.
 Notable projects include:

 * **Beechcraft Corporation** ([beechcraft.com](http://www.beechcraft.com/special_missions/ "Special Missions page")) – As a direct extension of Beechcraft IT, duties included web application development, database design and content management.
 Responsible for building and maintaining entire Beechcraft corporate website as well as many applications to support the Sales and Marketing process.<br />
 _Technologies Used:_ **ASP.NET, VB.NET, C#, database design, SQL Server, stored procs, Bootstrap, HTML, CSS, jQuery**